Universal-Rating-System/VEnvIt/README.md

 # VenvIt

-A utility using Python and PowerShell scripts to create, initiate and remove environment variables and virtual environments.
+A utility using Python and PowerShell scripts to create, initiate and remove virtual environments for developers- and production systems.
+Due to the complexity and uniquness of these environments, care is taken to allow the users with much power to configure the enviroment.
+Consequently, instead of using configuration files (ini\\toml\\json), settings are set by user manipulated scripts.
+This brings complexity and a need for a good understanding of how this application work.

 | **Category** | **Status' and Links** |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------- |